1. Why are my services being standardised?

 Some Providers in NZ and Australia may receive an email later in the year due to the complexity of their services.

-22. Is Art Therapy included as an EAP service?
+20. Is Art Therapy included as an EAP service?

 Art therapy is not included in EAP Services however can still be delivered publicly.

-23. Can providers offer subsidised or concession‑priced sessions?
+21. Can providers offer subsidised or concession‑priced sessions?

-We are currently reviewing concession session options and lower‑fee structures, with a full assessment planned for 2026.
 At this stage, we cannot confirm whether providers will be able to offer a lower‑priced session alongside their existing Individual Adult standard fee.

 While the concession feature has not yet been removed from provider profiles, we anticipate either retiring it or introducing a new category.
 Providers will be notified once decisions are finalised and the changes are made to their profiles.
 These updates are still under review.

-24. Can clients find me through Clearhead, complete their allocated EAP sessions on the platform, and then continue privately outside of Clearhead?
+22. Can clients find me through Clearhead, complete their allocated EAP sessions on the platform, and then continue privately outside of Clearhead?

 Currently and from 2 March 2026, providers will be able to transfer EAP referrals from the Clearhead platform into their own private practice management systems.
 This means that after completing the allocated EAP sessions through Clearhead, you may continue working with the client privately if both parties choose to do so.